A fourth DUI or DWAI in Colorado is prosecuted as a class 4 felony. If you’re convicted, you face the following penalties:

 In addition to incarceration, defendants face a two-year license suspension.
-But the Colorado DMV may reinstate licenses after one month.
-Defendants would just need to drive with an ignition interlock device (IID).
+But the Colorado DMV may reinstate licenses immediately: Defendants would just need to drive with an ignition interlock device (IID).
 This is a breathalyzer that prevents a car from starting if it detects alcohol.

 It may be possible to get DUI-fourth charges reduced or dismissed.
 Typical defenses include: